awsdocs/aws-systems-manager-user-guide/doc_source/automation-tutorial-update-patch-golden-ami.md

-# Simplify AMI patching using Automation, AWS Lambda, and Parameter Store<a name="automation-walk-patch-windows-ami-simplify"></a>
+# Update a golden AMI using Automation, AWS Lambda, and Parameter Store<a name="automation-tutorial-update-patch-golden-ami"></a>

 The following example uses the model where an organization maintains and periodically patches their own, proprietary AMIs rather than building from Amazon Elastic Compute Cloud \(Amazon EC2\) AMIs\.